Block Prints

 England

-These are linoleum block prints created by hand from sketches done on site during a trip to England.
-Since each is a separate work of art, there is a little variation of texture in each print.
+These are linoleum block prints carved from watercolor sketches done during a trip to England.
+Since each print has hand rolled color, there is a little variation of texture in each print.
 I also printed on a variety of colors of paper for several of the scenes.
 All of these prints are limited editions of 30, numbered and signed.
 Most are on 11x15" paper, and the two long ones are 9x22".

 Odds and Ends